toddbadams/az300/cloud-dev/README.md

 - Event stream processing.
 You use a data streaming platform, such as Azure IoT Hub or Apache Kafka, as a pipeline to ingest events and feed them to stream processors.
 The stream processors act to process or transform the stream.
 There may be multiple stream processors for different subsystems of the application.
 This approach is a good fit for Internet of Things (IoT) workloads.

 ## Azure Event Grid
-Azure Event Grid allows you to easily build applications with event-based architectures.
+[Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/) allows you to easily build applications with event-based architectures.
 You select the Azure resource you would like to subscribe to and give the event handler or webhook endpoint to send the event to.
 Event Grid has built-in support for events coming from Azure services, like those for storage blobs and resource groups.

 ## Azure Relay service
-The Azure Relay service facilitates hybrid applications by enabling you to more-securely expose services that reside within a corporate enterprise network to the public cloud—without having to open a firewall connection or require intrusive changes to a corporate network infrastructure.
+[Azure Service Bus Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/) service facilitates hybrid applications by enabling you to more-securely expose services that reside within a corporate enterprise network to the public cloud—without having to open a firewall connection or require intrusive changes to a corporate network infrastructure.
 Azure Relay supports a variety of different transport protocols and web service standards.
 The Azure Relay service supports traditional one-way, request/response, and peer-to-peer traffic.
 It also supports event distribution at internet scope to enable publish/subscribe scenarios and bidirectional socket communication for increased point-to-point efficiency.

 ## Azure Notification Hubs